 If this is the case, it is mentioned in the corresponding checklist of the visa category you are applying for.
 For more information on document verification, please click here.

 The acceptable modes of payment for the visa fees varies in different German Embassy/Consulates in India.
-Please refer to our National Visa webpage (Step-5) to know more about which modes of payments are acceptable in respective Embassy/Consulates.
+Please refer to the acceptable modes of payment at respective Indian Embassies/Consulates.

 Unfortunately, there is no way to track your application online.
 Depending on the category of your national visa application, processing may take several months.